 All sutures utilized are self-dissolvable and disappear within six weeks.

-Who Are Candidates for Surgery of the Labia?
+Who Are Candidates for a Labia Procedure?

 Women who have experienced labial stretching or tearing during childbirth or women suffering from labia minora hypertrophy can benefit from this procedure.
 Abnormally large labia can cause irritation and discomfort during certain activities and sports.
 Also, women who are self-conscious regarding asymmetrical labia can gain self-esteem by achieving a more proportionate and balanced look.